jonathanmani/Automate-Spotify-/README.md

 # Automate Spotify Playlist

-This program will take a playlist of songs from Youtube and automatically search for those songs in Spotify and create a playlist
+This program will take a playlist of songs from Youtube and automatically search for those songs and create a playlist in Spotify.
-It will do this in 5 steps
+It will do this in 5 steps:

 Step 1: Log into YouTube